 - 9. Invest in 3-5 good containers - Reduces waste and keeps food fresh longer.

-5-Day Lunchbox Plan (Cost: ~$32 for 2 kids)
+5-Day Lunchbox Plan (Cost: ~$32 for 2 kids at NZ Grocery Stores)

 Monday: Tuna & rice salad + apple + homemade muesli bar